Rajkot International Airport

 Rajkot International Airport is an international airport and a greenfield airport at Hirasar, Gujarat, India, serving the city of Rajkot and the Saurashtra region of Gujarat.
 It is located near the National Highway 8B (NH-8B) connecting Ahmedabad and Rajkot.
 It has a single runway for the operation of ‘C’ category aircraft.
 The airport was developed by the Airports Authority of India (AAI) at a cost of ₹2654 crore.
-The foundation stone for the construction of the airport was laid on 7 October 2017, and was inaugurated by Prime Minister Narendra Modi on 27 July 2023, which was previously expected to be done on 31 December 2023.
+The foundation stone for the construction of the airport was laid on 7 October 2017, and was inaugurated by Prime Minister Narendra Modi on 27 July 2023.

-Flight operations began from 10 September 2023, by shifting all flight operations to this airport from the existing Rajkot Airport.
-As of September 2023, the airport serves only domestic destinations, with international destinations expected to begin by the end of 2025.

 History

 The site clearance approval for the airport was granted by the Government of India in May 2017.
 Prime Minister Narendra Modi presided over the groundbreaking ceremony held on 7 October 2017.
 The Ministry of Environment, Forest and Climate Change (MoEFCC) accorded environmental clearance (EC) to the project on 10 October 2017.